 (Bloomberg) -- Venezuela has more oil than Saudi Arabia and more poverty than Colombia.
 Once one of Latin America’s richest countries, it’s now plagued with shortages of everything from toilet paper to antibiotics and food.
 It’s been a steep downward spiral since the heady days when the late President Hugo Chavez set out to use an oil boom to light a socialist path to prosperity, not just for the poor in Venezuela but across Latin America.
 Chavez died in 2013, about a year before oil prices fell sharply.
-His protégé and successor, Nicholas Maduro, has tightened his grip on power as opponents complain of economic mismanagement, corruption and political oppression.
-Critics inside and outside the country hope for Maduro’s departure but no solution has emerged that would protect Venezuela’s 30 million people from further harm.
+His protégé and successor, Nicholas Maduro, has sought to tighten his hold on power as opponents complain of economic mismanagement, corruption and political oppression.
+Critics inside and outside the country hope for Maduro’s departure but so far no solution has emerged that would protect Venezuela’s 30 million people from further harm.

 Chavez, a former paratrooper jailed for two years after leading a failed coup in 1992, was first elected president in 1998 and revolutionized Venezuelan politics with fiery anti-U.S. rhetoric.
 He nationalized thousands of companies or their assets, reducing the country’s capacity to produce anything but oil.
 He channeled revenue to the poor and expanded Venezuela’s influence in the region by doling out cheap oil.
 He used widespread support to transform a pluralistic democracy into a largely authoritarian system.
 With the oil bonanza’s end in 2014, Maduro could no longer rely on oil revenue, which accounts for 95 percent of foreign-currency earnings, to pay for imports, creating widespread scarcities.
 As discontent grew, Maduro and his allies have retained power in part by jailing opponents and curtailing press freedoms.
 After the opposition won control of the parliament, Maduro last year stripped the body of its power and handed it to what the U.S. says is a puppet assembly.
 The U.S. has designated Maduro's vice president, Tareck El Aissami, a drug kingpin, making him one of the most senior government leaders of any country to be sanctioned this way.

 Unpopular at home and increasingly isolated from the rest of the world, Maduro has held onto power despite not having much of a plan for turning the country around.
 He has said some of the economic squeeze will be fixed with the Petro, which is backed by oil, but has offered no mechanism to exchange the digital tokens for hard assets.
 He hopes to negotiate a debt restructuring, but U.S. sanctions prevent American investors and banks from participating, complicating the process.
 Expatriates, diplomats and others have proposed responses to the worsening crisis, ranging from the modest (increased support for countries accepting fleeing Venezuelans) to the radical (military intervention, similar to the U.S.’s removal of Manuel Noriega from the presidency of Panama in 1990).
 When President Donald Trump in 2017 mused openly about the latter, Latin American countries quickly objected.
-Some Maduro critics instead hope for a military coup — a wave of officer arrests in early 2018 could signal growing dissension — while others find military rule unacceptable.
+Some Maduro critics instead hope for a military coup — the drone attack and a wave of officer arrests in early 2018 could signal growing dissension — while others find military rule unacceptable.
 Still others have suggested that the U.S., Europe and Asia could ban the country’s oil imports and hasten Maduro’s demise.
 But that would worsen the humanitarian crisis.